benmvp/slides/2022/houreactdevs/mixins-hooks.md

 NOTES:

 - However, there are still a couple of pain points
-- 1/ React `PropTypes` only have `PropTypes.func`
+- 1/ `React.PropTypes` only have `PropTypes.func`
+  - So if you use `React.PropTypes` you know that they can be limited
-  - There's no public definition of what parameters the function will pass
+  - For `func`, there's no public definition of what parameters the function will pass
+  - In our example here on the left...
-  - What's the shape of `translations`?
+  - What's the shape of the translations object `translations` passed back by `I18N`?
-  - What properties are in `authData`?
+  - What properties are in `authData` object in the render prop of `Auth`?
-  - Is `theme` and object or a single value?
+  - Is `theme` and object or a single value for `Theme`?
-  - It can be tricky to know without something like TypeScript
+  - It can be tricky to know without something like TypeScript (which I highly recommend)
 - 2/ Also as we can see here... when there are multiple render props
   - Things can get a bit crazy with the nesting
   - With render props the entire UI is nested w/in the function prop